wp-plugins/the-events-calendar-user-css/readme.txt

 = Do I really need this? =

 No, if you're using The Events Calendar 3.x all you need to do is create the following structure in your theme's folder. `{YOUR_THEME}/tribe-events/tribe-events.css`.
 This file should contain only the override CSS.
 It will be loaded automatically by TEC 3.0.
+If you're trying to override CSS in The Events Calendar PRO 3.x then you will need this as the CSS for TECP is loaded after the automatic loading of tribe-events.css.

 = Where can I report bugs? =

 Add a new topic on the [WordPress Support Forum](http://wordpress.org/tags/the-events-calendar-user-css).

 == Changelog ==

+= 0.9.1 =
+* Added sanity check to ensure isset( $tec_user_css )

 = 0.9 =
 * TEC 3.0 doesn't quite do it correctly.
 They automatically load User CSS before their CSS not after.
 Now works with either folder/file notation.